Many people truly enjoy the idea of a long-term career as an electrician.

 Some of them last for a few months while others can take about a year and a half.

-The goal of the programs can be different as well.
+The goals of the programs can be different as well.

-Some focus on residential work, such as installation and maintenance of electrical systems in houses.
+Some focus on residential work, such as the installation and maintenance of electrical systems in houses.

 Others, though, can concentrate on the work in an industrial or commercial setting.